-LR’s Dietetic Internship, furnished in concert with its innovative Solmaz Institute, furnishes qualified students the opportunity to meet the post-baccalaureate requirements necessary to allow them to sit for the Registered Dietitian (RD) certification exam administered by the Commission on Dietetic Registration (CDR).
+LR’s Dietetic Internship, in concert with its innovative Solmaz Institute, offers qualified students the opportunity to meet the post-baccalaureate requirements necessary to allow them to sit for the Registered Dietitian (RD) certification exam administered by the Commission on Dietetic Registration (CDR).
 Internship opportunities are available locally, regionally, and/or through LR’s distance program, which provides student interns the ability to complete their supervised practice rotations in their own geographic location within the United States.

 The Solmaz Institute provides a unique post-baccalaureate dietetic internship that focuses on the prevention and treatment of childhood obesity in addition to meeting the basic competencies set forth by ACEND.
 At this time LR offers the only program with this concentration in the United States.

 Candidates interested in applying must meet the following criteria:

 - Visit the Academy of Nutrition and Dietetics website to read more about this profession if you are interested in becoming a Registered Dietitian.
 The ACEND website provides information about the requirements and processes for becoming a registered dietitian nutritionist and dietetic technician, registered.

 - Please note, requirements to take the RD credentialing exam are set by the Commission on Dietetic Registration (CDR).